VAT Obligations in Bahrain

 • You run a business in Bahrain with taxable supplies above the registration threshold.

-• You are a consumer paying VAT on purchases and want to understand what is and is not taxed.
+• You are a consumer paying VAT on purchases and want to know what is and is not taxed.

-• You import goods into Bahrain (VAT applies at the border).
+• You import goods into Bahrain — VAT applies at customs entry.

-• Register for VAT through the NBR portal if your business exceeds BHD 37,500 in annual taxable supplies.
+• Register for VAT through nbr.gov.bh within 30 days of exceeding BHD 37,500 in annual taxable supplies.

-• Keep accurate records of all sales and purchases for at least 5 years.
+• Keep accurate records of all sales, purchases, and VAT calculations for at least 5 years.

 What should you NOT do?

-• Do not ignore registration obligations — operating above the threshold without registering leads to penalties and back-assessed tax.
+• Do not ignore registration obligations — operating above the threshold without registering leads to back-assessed tax plus penalties.

-• Do not charge VAT if you are not registered — this is a violation.
+• Do not charge VAT if you are not registered — collecting VAT without a TIN is a violation that the NBR actively investigates.

-• Do not discard invoices and receipts — you need them for input tax deductions and audits.
+• Do not discard invoices and receipts — you need them for input tax deductions and NBR audits for 5 years.

 You came here to know your rights — help someone else know theirs.